Biketrans. The Way to Keep Your Body and Budget in Shape.

 Bike Lids Available at Select LocationsDART has environmentally friendly state of the art bike lids available for use at the facilities listed below.
 These bike lids meet homeland security requirements, are homeless and vandal resistant, and do not overheat and melt plastic bike components.

-Use of the new bike lids will be on a first-come, first-served basis.
+Use of the bike lids is on a first-come, first-served basis.
 Cyclists will be required to provide their own padlock used to secure the bike lid.
 DART may add additional bike lids at a later date where demand exceeds supply.
 Please keep in mind that lids may not be locked more than 72 hours at a time and locking of unused lids will not be allowed.

 Bike Lid Locations: